 One of the simplest ways to build links is to sponsor an event.
-Conference sites list out each and every single sponsor and in most cases they link back to their sponsors.
+Conference sites list each and every sponsor.
+In addition, in most cases, they link back to their sponsors.

-If you work in the corporate world you may get a bit tired of working in the office, so it will be a nice for you to get a break by attending a conference.
+If you work in the corporate world, you may get a bit tired of working in the office, so it will be nice for you to get a break by attending a conference.
 Plus, you’ll get a link out of it.

 Strategy #7: Sponsor a non-profit

-I love the non-profit world because it’s a great way for you to give back to the rest of the world.
-If you sponsor a non-profit in many cases you can get a link back.
+I love the non-profit world because it’s a great way for me to give back to the rest of the world.
+If you sponsor a non-profit, in many cases, you can get a link back.

 Strategy #8: Take some pictures